AkashSky47/Predictive-Analytics-for-YouTube-Ad-View-Prediction-/README.md

    Calculation of Root Mean Squared Error (RMSE) for each model to assess performance.

 7. **Saving and Loading Models**
+   - **`best_model.pkl`**: This file contains the serialized best-performing model, which was selected based on evaluation metrics.
+It is saved using `joblib` for later use without needing to retrain.
-   The best-performing model is saved and later used to make predictions on the test data.
+   - The model is loaded from this file to make predictions on the test dataset.

 8. **Prediction Saving**
    Predictions for the test dataset are saved to `PredictedAdview.csv`.